innopolis-devops/labs/readme.md

 To get time in Moscow timezone, just send GET request to `http://localhost:5000/time/moscow`

+To record your visit, send GET request to `/` route
+To get all visits, send GET to `/visits` and receive array of visit times.

 ## Usage (Docker)

 If you want to run this app in Docker container, just use this: